KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 ### Adding Light Instances to Scenes

-`ambient` lights have no position and no orientation.
-These lights must be attached to the scene by defining the `extensions.KHR_lights` property and, within that, an index into the `lights` array using the `light` property.
+Lights that have no transform information can be attached to scenes. `ambient` lights have no position, no orientation and no range.
+They are therefore global and belong to a scene rather than a node.
+These lights are attached to the scene by defining the `extensions.KHR_lights` property and, within that, an index into the `lights` array using the `light` property.

 ```javascript
 "scenes" : [